Co-sponsored by the Institute for Advanced Study,

 Digital Arts, Sciences, & Humanities Program, and Research Computing

-Summer 2021 Fellowship applications due:
+Summer 2021 Fellowship applications are now closed.

 We invite applications for University of Minnesota graduate student summer fellowships in the amount of $7,000 each to fund research on the humanistic implications of data and its use in one of five MnDRIVE areas of concentration: robotics, global food, environment, brain conditions, or cancer clinical trials.
 This fellowship is intended to fund non-traditional scholarship and engagement work that might not normally fit within standard disciplinary graduate research.
 Students in the humanities, arts, and humanistic social sciences are particularly encouraged to apply.
 Eight fellows will be selected.
 Fellowship applications are due by noon CST on Wednesday, March 10, 2021.

 Data is ubiquitous in our world.
 Experts from different fields apply sophisticated algorithms to extract insights from data sets, and expectations are high that these insights will aid decision making in areas such as health, food, energy, education, environment and social policy.
 The use of quantitative data for decision-making has 19th-century roots, but in the 20th and 21st centuries, new technology has enabled more complex collection and application of large datasets.
 When represented by numbers and numerical proxies, individuals and social relationships are abstracted and obscured to both researchers and end users.
 Yet data is used to explain, predict, and direct human behavior and define research agendas.
 This shift has had, and will continue to have, significant humanistic dimensions.

 We will invite eight graduate student fellows to critically explore the intersection of data and humanity this summer.

 - Projects should generate a tangible outcome in the course of the summer term.
 Acceptable products include but are not limited to: an original data set, art, a website, protocols for evaluating the ethics of data collection or analysis, software, or a community event.